 What does the number 390 and a regular trading day have in common?
 Oddly enough, a lot.
-It is the number of minutes on an ordinary trading day (8:30 am to 3:00 pm central time).
+It is the number of minutes in an ordinary trading day (8:30 am to 3:00 pm central time).
 What does this magic number have to do with trading then?
-If you are a trader that averages 390 options orders a day in a calendar month, then you could be classified as a professional trader.
-Effectively, placing a new options order each minute of the trading day, hence the 390 in the rule’s title.
+If you are a trader that averages 390 stock or options orders a day in a calendar month, then you could be classified as a professional trader.
+Effectively, placing a new order each minute of the trading day, hence the 390 in the rule’s title.

 As a result, orders from professional traders that fall under this rule require special handling from broker-dealers.
 Since public (non-professional) orders get priority in order execution over professional traders, falling under this classification due to the “390 Rule” requires special handling from the broker-dealer (tastyworks).
 That said, tastyworks currently does not support professional traders that fall under the “390 Rule.”